Cargill/splinter-docs/docs/0.4/examples/gameroom/walkthrough/index.md

 a complete version of the document, see the [Gameroom Technical Walkthrough PDF](https://files.splinter.dev/docs/Gameroom_Walkthrough-Splinter_v0.3.4.pdf).

+## Introduction

+Distributed ledger technologies have the potential to revolutionize how businesses communicate and transact.
+At Cargill, we are leading the revolution with involvement in several open-source projects, including Hyperledger Sawtooth, Hyperledger Transact, and Splinter.
+This document outlines an example application, Gameroom, that uses technologies from each of these projects to demonstrate our vision of using smart contracts to enhance business and customer relationships.

+Privacy and confidentiality between trading partners are important capabilities for (almost) all multi-party interactions.
+These capabilities are especially critical in distributed applications.
+As a result, the technology stack behind Gameroom differs from a common "shared-everything" blockchain design; instead, it sculpts the underlying blockchain-like distributed ledger technology into a sophisticated architecture that shares data only between the appropriate participants.
+Parts of this walkthrough are written as a script, in several acts, for which we recommend a dramatic reading (as if performed on stage by very amateur actors).
+Each act is followed by a "behind the scenes" chapter that describes the complex underlying technology and explains what really happens when running the deceptively simple Gameroom application.
+A glossary at the end defines the terms used by Splinter and the Gameroom application.

+**Note**: This document is based on Splinter version 0.4.
+As Splinter matures, some details may change (such as the exact format of messages).

+## The Cast

+**Alice**, an employee at Acme Corporation

+**Bob**, a project leader at Bubba Bakery

+**Yoda**, a VP at Yoyodyne Systems

+**Zixi**, head of IT at Zymogen Industries

+## The Setting
+Two Splinter nodes are set up, one at Acme Corporation and one at Bubba Bakery.
+Alice and Bob have each registered as a Gameroom user with an email address, a private key, and a password.
+The Prequel explains the details of node setup and user registration.

+## Prologue: An Initial Conversation

+ALICE, sitting in an office chair at a desk.
+MACBOOK PRO.
+Aging desk PHONE.
+Alice picks up the receiver.
+Dials a phone number.

+ALICE

+Hi Bob.

+Long pause.
+Alice rolls her eyes.

+ALICE

+Anyway, we need to get moving on setup -- yeah -- sure, it is a bit silly, but we need to prove how our companies can use this new technology.
+We'll use the gameroom to play a few games of --

+Another pause.
+Alice sighs.

+ALICE

+Yes, we have to show that we can create a private and secure connection between our two companies.
+How about I send you -- right, I'll create the gameroom and you'll see my invitation in your app.
+Alice logs into her Mac.
+Starts up the BROWSER and clicks on the ACME GAMEROOM bookmark.
+Browser displays a network error.

+ALICE

+One second; I got this Mac from IT but it doesn’t have access to the corporate network -- yeah, I know.
+Actually, just let me know if you don't get my invitation in a few minutes -- Fine.
+OK, bye.

+Alice hangs up the phone.

+Alice pushes the Macbook aside.
+Reaches into her bag and heaves out a Windows notebook.
+It looks old.
+Alice opens it up.
+Logs in.
+Starts up the BROWSER and clicks on the ACME GAMEROOM bookmark.
+The app starts to load.

 ## Act I: Alice and Bob Create a Gameroom

 ### Scene 1: Alice logs into Acme's Gameroom application